A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 A: We’ll get into the details below, but the short answer is that people with income below the poverty level are not eligible for the Affordable Care Act’s (ACA) premium tax credits (premium subsidies), and if they’re in a state that has refused to expand Medicaid eligibility under the ACA, they may not be eligible for Medicaid either.

 That leaves them in a situation in which they’re living in poverty but also ineligible for financial assistance with their health insurance.
-An estimated 1.9 million Americans are currently in the coverage gap.1
+Almost 1.5 million Americans are currently in the coverage gap.1

 Why is there a Medicaid coverage gap in some states?